Jin Yong: Editions

-Most of Cha's works were initially published in instalments in Hong Kong newspapers, most often in Ming Pao.
+Most of Cha's works were initially published in installments in Hong Kong newspapers, most often in Ming Pao.
 The Return of the Condor Heroes was his first novel serialised in Ming Pao, launched on 20 May 1959.
 Between 1970 and 1980, Cha revised all of his works.
 The revised works of his stories are known as the "New Edition" (新版), also known as "Revised Edition" (修訂版), in contrast with the "Old Edition" (舊版), which refers to the original, serialised versions.
 Some characters and events were written out completely, most notably mystical elements and 'unnecessary' characters, such as the "Blood Red Bird" (小紅鳥) and "Qin Nanqin" (秦南琴), the mother of Yang Guo in the first edition.

 In Taiwan, the situation is more complicated, as Cha's books were initially banned.
 As a result, there were multiple editions published underground, some of which were revised beyond recognition.
 Only in 1979 was Cha's complete collection published by Taiwan's Yuenching Publishing House (遠景出版社).

 In China, the Wulin (武林) magazine in Guangzhou was the first to officially publish Cha's works, starting from 1980.
 Cha's complete collection in Simplified Chinese was published by Beijing's SDX Joint Publishing in 1994.
 Meanwhile, Mingheshe Singapore-Malaysia (明河社星馬分公司) published his collection, in Simplified Chinese for Southeast Asian readers in 1995.

 From 1999 to 2006, Cha revised his novels for the second and last time.
 Each of his works was carefully revised, re-edited and re-issued in the order in which he wrote them.
 This revision was completed in spring 2006, with the publication of the last novel, The Deer and the Cauldron.
 The newer revised edition, known variably as the "New Century Edition" (世紀新修版), "New Revised Edition" (新修版) and "New New Edition" (新新版), is noted for its annotations where Cha answers previous criticisms directed at the historical accuracy of his works.
 In the newer revision, certain characters' personae were changed, such as Wang Yuyan, and many martial art skills and places have their names changed.
 This edition faced a number of criticisms from Cha's fans, some of whom prefer the older storyline and names.
 The older 1970–80 "New Edition" (新版) is no longer issued by Cha's publisher Mingheshe (明河社).
 In mainland China, it is re-issued as "Langsheng, Old Edition" (朗聲舊版) in simplified Chinese characters.